-Employee health benefits are a valuable tool in recruiting key employees and retaining your top talent.
-After all, the Society for Human Resource Management has consistently found healthcare to be the top most requested employee benefit.
+Employee health benefits are valuable in recruiting key employees and retaining your top talent.
+The Society for Human Resource Management (SHRM) has consistently found healthcare to be the topmost requested employee benefit.

 Additionally, research from Glassdoor finds that health benefits are an even more effective recruiting tool than offering a higher salary.
-Out of the employees surveyed, four out of five said that they’d prefer having better benefits over a pay raise if given the choice.
+Four out of five employees surveyed said they'd prefer having better benefits over a pay raise if given a choice.

-Depending on the type of plan you choose to offer, you can benefit from tax savings for offering the plan, and employees can get tax savings by participating.
+Depending on the type of plan you offer, you can benefit from tax savings for offering the health plan, and employees can get tax savings by participating.

-For example, health reimbursement arrangements (HRAs) are administered on a tax-free basis for small employers.
-Employees are also spared from income tax—provided they’re covered by an insurance policy that meets minimum essential coverage (MEC) requirements.
+For example, health reimbursement arrangements (HRAs) are administered tax-free for small employers.
+Employees are also spared from income tax—provided they're covered by an insurance policy that meets minimum essential coverage (MEC) requirements.

 Finally, offering health benefits keeps employees healthy and working.
 Having more accessible healthcare prevents your employees from taking extended periods of sick leave, allowing your organization to be more productive and profitable.

-What’s more, employee wellness doesn’t just include their physical health—by offering health benefits, you’re allowing your employees more affordable access to therapy and mental health resources they need to avoid burnout.
+What's more, employee wellness doesn't just include physical health.
+By offering health benefits, you're allowing your employees more affordable access to therapy and mental health resources they need to avoid burnout.

 Tip #2: Analyze the risks and costs of offering health benefits

-Now that you know why offering health benefits is so important, your next step is to consider the risks and costs of the plans available to you.
+Now that you know why offering health benefits is so important, your next step is to consider the risks and costs of the plans available.

-Your costs will vary depending on the type of employee health benefits you choose (more on your options in the next section).
+The cost of health insurance will vary depending on the type of health insurance benefits you choose.

-For example, health insurance premiums for group health insurance plans typically rise every year, and are continuing to grow.
-The uncertainty of these rate renewals can make financial planning difficult, which makes cost-controlled options, including HRAs, more attractive.
+For example, health insurance premiums for group health insurance plans typically rise every year and continue to grow.
+The uncertainty of these rate renewals can make financial planning difficult, which makes cost-controlled options, including HRAs and health stipends, more attractive.

 Next, you'll need to consider the amount of time and effort it will take to administer the health benefit.
 If you can't commit resources to manage the health benefit, it likely won't succeed.

-With a traditional group health insurance plan, your administrator will spend time choosing the coverage and then spend regular time filling out forms, remitting premiums, and acting as an intermediary between your employees and the insurer.
+With a traditional group health insurance plan, your administrator will spend time choosing the coverage, filling out forms, remitting premiums, and acting as an intermediary between your employees and the insurer.

-With an HRA, administrative time is greatly reduced, especially if you choose to manage the benefit through an HRA software service like PeopleKeep.
+With an HRA, administrative time is significantly reduced, especially if you manage the benefit through an HRA software service like PeopleKeep.
 These services offload the most tedious tasks, allowing your staff to manage the benefit in just minutes per month.

 Tip #3: Research your employee health benefits options

-After reviewing the costs and risks, it’s time to look more closely at each of your employee health benefits options.
+After reviewing the costs and risks, it's time to look more closely at your employee health benefits options.

-The three main types of health benefits available to small employers are as follows:
+The four main types of health benefits available to small employers are as follows.